Skip to main content

 The kit that changed hands three times in one year

 In early 2025, a customer of an unnamed commercial surveillance vendor was observed using a previously unknown JavaScript exploit framework against iOS devices.
-By July 2025, the same framework had been picked up by a suspected Russian espionage group and was being silently injected into Ukrainian industrial and retail websites as a hidden iframe.
-By December 2025, it was in the hands of a financially motivated Chinese threat actor, deployed across a network of fake cryptocurrency and gambling sites with no geographic restrictions, targeting any iPhone user who clicked the wrong link.
+By July 2025, a suspected Russian espionage group had picked up the same framework and was silently injecting it into Ukrainian industrial and retail websites as a hidden iframe.
+By December 2025, a financially motivated Chinese threat actor deployed it across a network of fake cryptocurrency and gambling sites with no geographic restrictions, targeting any iPhone user who clicked the wrong link.
+Think of it this way: the same powerful tool shifted from espionage to financial crime within months, adapting to different objectives and targets.
+For example, a Ukrainian energy company’s website was compromised to deliver espionage payloads, while later, a fake crypto exchange site tricked users worldwide into infection.

 Google's Threat Intelligence Group (GTIG) publicly named this framework Coruna (also tracked as CryptoWaters) on March 4, 2026.
-It contains five complete iOS exploit chains and 23 individual exploits spanning iOS 13 through 17.2.1. iVerify called it "the first observed mass exploitation against iOS devices" and noted structural similarities to tools developed by U.S. government-affiliated threat actors.
+It contains five complete iOS exploit chains and 23 individual exploits spanning iOS versions 13 through 17.2.1. iVerify called it "the first observed mass exploitation against iOS devices" and noted structural similarities to tools developed by U.S. government-affiliated threat actors.
+Here's why that matters: such structural similarities suggest the reuse or adaptation of sophisticated government-grade techniques in criminal hands, raising the stakes for defenders.
+In practice, this means attackers are no longer limited to basic exploits—they now wield advanced methods once reserved for nation-state operations.

 We obtained live samples from active delivery domains and analysed every layer of the JavaScript.
-What follows is a detailed account of what this kit actually does, from the first line of obfuscated code to the encrypted Mach-O binary dropped on the victim's device, together with a full infrastructure analysis of the domains and IPs involved.
+What follows is a detailed account of what this kit does, from the first line of obfuscated code to the encrypted Mach-O binary dropped on the victim's device, together with a full infrastructure analysis of the domains and IPs involved.
+This deep dive reveals not just the technical mechanics but also the operational footprint behind Coruna.
+For instance, we traced how the exploit’s JavaScript payload morphs dynamically during execution, evading detection while maintaining stability across iOS versions.

 The delivery problem: why your website is the attack surface

 Coruna is delivered as a self-contained HTML file, typically named group.html or analytics.html, embedded as a hidden <iframe> within a web page.
-The iframe has zero dimensions.
-It is invisible.
+The iframe has zero dimensions, making it completely invisible.
 It requires no user interaction beyond the page loading.
-The exploit runs entirely in the browser, in JavaScript, and completes in seconds.
+The exploit runs entirely in the browser, in JavaScript, and completes within seconds.
+Here's what that means in practice: a user could simply visit a compromised or malicious website, and without clicking anything, their device could be exploited silently.
+Imagine browsing your favorite news site and getting infected without any warning or interaction.

 In the campaigns we analysed, the delivery pages were hosted on attacker-controlled domains: fake crypto platforms, gambling sites, bingo lures.
 But the kit does not care where it is hosted.
 It is a self-contained payload that can be injected anywhere a JavaScript tag can be placed.
 That means the realistic delivery vectors extend far beyond attacker-owned infrastructure.

 Compromised third-party scripts.
 The average e-commerce or media site loads 30 to 50 third-party JavaScript tags: analytics, chat widgets, A/B testing tools, affiliate trackers, consent managers.
 Each of those scripts is a potential injection point.
-A supply chain compromise of any one of them, of the kind seen repeatedly in Magecart campaigns and the polyfill[.]io incident, could have turned every site using that script into a Coruna delivery node.
+A supply chain compromise of any one of them, like the Magecart campaigns or the polyfill[.]io incident, could have turned every site using that script into a Coruna delivery node.
 Again, the origin server would show nothing unusual.
 The payload executes in the user's browser and reports back to a C2 domain the publisher has never heard of.
+Think of it this way: even a trusted script provider can become a Trojan horse if compromised.
+For instance, if a popular analytics provider's script was hijacked, thousands of websites could unwittingly deliver Coruna.

 Cached CDN assets.
 Several of the delivery URLs we identified were served from shared CDN infrastructure (tubeluck[.]com, 668ddf[.]cc).
-An attacker with write access to a CDN origin bucket, or the ability to poison a CDN cache, achieves the same result.
+An attacker with write access to a CDN origin bucket or the ability to poison a CDN cache achieves the same result.
+For instance, if an attacker manages to upload a malicious file to a CDN bucket used by multiple sites, they can silently deliver exploits to all those sites' visitors.
+This scenario played out in past attacks where attackers poisoned widely used CDN caches to spread malware rapidly.

 The point is not that these specific vectors were used.
 The point is that nothing about the Coruna payload requires the attacker to own the delivery site.
 The payload is a JavaScript file.
 It goes wherever JavaScript goes.
 And JavaScript goes everywhere.